How to Apply

-If you are applying directly to GradSchool to study online (or a mix of online and face-to-face), please adhere to the application closing dates listed below.
+If you are applying directly to GradSchool, please adhere to the application closing dates listed below.
+All required supporting documents must be received by these dates.
 Applications received after these dates will be considered for the next available intake:

 NOTE: Programs are available for admission in either Semesters OR Trimesters.
 Please review the detailed program information and important dates to see which applies to your program of choice.